I Will Always Love You (Whitney Houston recording): Commercial performance

 In the UK, the single sold over 1,550,000 copies, becoming the tenth best-selling single of the 1990s, and was certified two times Platinum by the British Phonographic Industry (BPI) on January 1, 1993.
 In doing so, it became just the second single by a female artist in UK music history after Jennifer Rush's "The Power of Love" to sell a million copies in the UK.
 In 1992 alone the single had sold 960,000 copies in United Kingdom.
 In 1993 the single sold 395,000 copies in United Kingdom.
+Houston earned another Guinness World Record with the song in the UK as it was deemed the best-selling UK single by a female R&B artist of all time, a record Houston also maintains to this day.
 It was certified Platinum for shipments of over 500,000 copies by the Bundesverband Musikindustrie (BVMI) in Germany.
-In Japan, "I Will Always Love You" sold over 810,000 copies, staying for 27 weeks on the chart, and became the best-selling single by a foreign female artist at the time, despite not topping the charts.
+In Japan, "I Will Always Love You" sold over 810,000 copies, staying for 27 weeks on the chart, and became the best-selling single by a foreign female artist at the time, despite not topping the charts (Edward Furlong's 1992 single "Hold on Tight" kept it from reaching number one).

 Only a few hours after Houston's death on February 11, 2012, "I Will Always Love You" topped the US iTunes charts.
-A week later, the single returned to the Billboard Hot 100 after almost twenty years, debuting at number seven, and becoming a posthumous top-ten single for Houston, her first since 2001.
+A week later, the single returned to the Billboard Hot 100 after almost twenty years, debuting at number seven, and posthumously becoming a top-ten single for Houston, her first since 2001.
 The song eventually peaked at number three (two spots shy of repeating the feat achieved by Chubby Checker when "The Twist" returned to the top position after previously falling off the chart).
+It was just one of twelve songs to re-enter the Billboard Hot 100 inside the top ten and just the third song in history to do so at the time.
 It debuted on the Billboard Hot Digital Singles Chart at number three on the chart dated February 25, 2012, with over 195,000 copies downloaded.
 In the UK, the song charted at number ten the week of Houston's death.